Pwd9000-ML/blog-devto/posts/Azure-Private-Endpoint-Logic-App/Azure-Private-Endpoint-Logic-App.md

 ## Testing our Logic App?

-Let's test out our Logic App and see what happens if we try to access from an external source vs. a source from our VNET such as a Virtual machine running inside of our VNET.
+Let's test out our Logic App and see what happens if we try to access it from an external source vs. a source from our VNET such as a Virtual machine running inside of our VNET.

 HTTP POST Url from an external source: